ibm-cloud-docs/dns-svcs/list-details-linked-zones.md

 List all linked zones and get the details of a linked zone by using the UI, CLI, or API.
 {: shortdesc}

-## Listing a linked zone in the UI
+## Listing a linked zone in the console
 {: #ui-list-linked-zone}
 {: ui}

 To list all linked zones using the UI, navigate to the **Zones** section of your {{site.data.keyword.dns_short}} instance, then select the **Linked zones** tab.

-## Getting the details of a linked zone in the UI
+## Getting the details of a linked zone in the console
 {: #ui-get-details}
 {: ui}